You are here

 Certificate in Environmental Law

-JD candidates at Pace Law School may structure their courses of study to attain Certificates in Environmental Law as part of their law degrees.
+JD candidates at the Elisabeth Haub School of Law may structure their courses of study to attain Certificates in Environmental Law as part of their law degrees.
 Authorized by the New York State Department of Education and offered to both practicing attorneys and current students, this certificate signifies proficiency in the fundamentals of environmental law and provides a basic grounding for practice in the field.

 With more than 40 elective courses, our Environmental Law Program offers students one of the widest selections of environmental courses of any law school.
 Our program has repeatedly achieved national acclaim for its environmental clinic, externships, and centers, in which our students may participate for credit towards the Certificate in Environmental Law.
 Students pursuing the Certificate may engage in these environmental law clinical and externship programs.
 They also benefit from the campus presence of candidates – many from other countries – for the Master of Laws (LLM) degree in Environmental Law and the Doctor of Juridical Science (SJD) degree in Environmental Law, who enrich the classroom with their experience and diverse perspectives.
 (JD students are graded separately from LLM and SJD students, so there is no competition between degree seekers.)

 All candidates must complete at least 12 environmental course credits (including the required courses, Environmental Law Skills & Practice and Environmental Survey) with an average GPA of 3.00 (B) or better and no grade below a C in those courses.
 Certificate candidates must also maintain an overall grade point average (GPA) of 2.5 or better.
 The five remaining required course credits may be selected from the numerous environmental law electives and for-credit experiential learning opportunities listed here.